ddev/ddev.com/src/content/blog/ddev-local-database-management.md

   - Choose a static `host_db_port` for your project.
 For example `host_db_port: 59002` (each project’s db port has to be different). (`ddev start` to make it take effect)
   - Use the “database” tool to create a source from “localhost”, with type “mysql” and the port you chose, credentials username: db and password: db
   - Explore away!
-- There’s a sample custom command that will run the free [mysqlworkbench](https://dev.mysql.com/downloads/workbench/) GUI database explorer on macOS, Windows or Linux.
-You just have to:
+- There’s a sample custom command that will run the free [mysqlworkbench](https://dev.mysql.com/downloads/workbench/) GUI database explorer on macOS, Windows or Linux:
   - `cp .ddev/commands/host/mysqlworkbench.example .ddev/commands/host/mysqlworkbench && chmod +x .ddev/commands/host/mysqlworkbench`
   - and then `ddev mysqlworkbench`